Mkhoury99/expenses_app/README.md

 A new Flutter project.
 This app is still under construction...
-This app will let you add expenses and will let display them for you.
+This app will let the user add expenses and will display them.
 It will show them in a list and in chart that will let you know how much money was spent in the past 7 days with visulas.

 ## Getting Started